rticommunity/rtiperftest/srcDoc/tutorials/dealing_with_largedata.rst

 As for Throughput, the difference between FlatData and regular data is noticebly.
-Still, take into account that we are really constrained by our nic so we cannot see the potential difference; please take a moment to have a look at the official benchmarks where we are not as constrained as here.
+Still, take into account that we are really constrained by our nic so we cannot see the potential difference; please take a moment to have a look at the `official benchmark <https://docs.google.com/spreadsheets/d/16FLhFKd0cpIobWRlnRmyIAvCkEtP23pq3D0RStrJkSk/edit?usp=sharing>`_ where we are not as constrained as in here.

 Again, lets run this same test on the single machine using Shared Memory so we can see how Zero Copy performs.